 It prevents anyone from opening new lines in your name

-This is because before lenders accept your application, they have first to check your credit file to confirm if you are responsible enough and whether you will pay back the loan.
+This is because, before lenders approve your application, they first need to check your credit file to confirm your financial responsibility.
+They want to ensure that you are reliable and capable of paying back the loan.
+Without this check, lenders cannot accurately assess your creditworthiness or risk level.

-Therefore, a credit freeze blocks lenders from accessing your credit file.
-However, should they access your already existing accounts, they could still take advantage and misuse them.
+Therefore, a credit freeze blocks most lenders from accessing your credit file, preventing new accounts from being opened in your name.
+However, if someone tries to access your already existing accounts, they could still take advantage and misuse them.
+This makes it important to combine a freeze with careful monitoring of all active accounts for maximum protection.

 There is no penalty